 Our family was not planning on moving so far away from California.
-The West Coast had been our home for almost 3 decades.
-It did not take long before we found ourselves in the deep south of Georgia at the end of our cross-country journey.
-Good bye salty air, hello bugs!
+The West Coast had been our home for almost three decades.
+It was not long before we found ourselves in the deep south of Georgia at the end of our cross-country journey.
+Goodbye salty air, hello bugs!

-As we were adjusting to the new culture, unpacking, and getting settled in our home, my thinking was still in California mode.
-With earthquakes in mind, pictures and shelves were not being hung over beds and fragile items were placed in enclosed cabinets.
-In California I had things strategically placed and tacked down.
-Mentally, I was still thinking of “The Big One”.
+As we adjusted to the new culture, unpacked our food storage and other belongings, and settled in our home, my thinking was still in California mode.
+With earthquakes in mind, pictures and shelves were not being hung over beds, and fragile items were placed in enclosed cabinets.
+In California, I had things strategically placed and tacked down.
+Mentally, I was still thinking of “The Big One.”

-Once we were settled into our Georgia home, though, I obviously had to think about prepping again, but this time, for different scenarios in our new location.
-Now that we are in Georgia, we have some great art work hanging in places we never would have before.
+Once we were settled into our Georgia home, though, I obviously had to think about prepping again, but this time for different scenarios in our new location.
+Now that we are in Georgia, we have some great artwork hanging in places we would never have before.
 I needed to learn about the types of disasters that occur in my new area and how to best prepare for them.
+Even better would be to do some of the research before you move as part of your prepper house shopping strategy.

 10 Easy Steps To Help You Prepare